 Although most insurance companies to pay for rehab, we know that all providers are different.
 Under some circumstances, a provider may not cover the costs associated with addiction treatment.
 Also, some people just don’t have health insurance so asking a provider to pay for drug rehab just isn’t an option.

-Here at Northpoint Evergreen Bellevue, we believe that no addict should go untreated even if they can’t afford it at the moment.
+Here at Northpoint the Evergreen, we believe that no addict should go untreated even if they can’t afford it at the moment.
 When someone is struggling with an addiction to drugs or alcohol, they need help as soon as possible.
 For this reason, we have several payment plans available to help patients cover the bill for the time being.
 If you don’t have health insurance, therefore, you can receive free rehab treatment now and pay us back later.
 This enables drug addicts and alcoholics to get some of the finest addiction treatment available in Washington state for a price that they can afford.

 Choosing the right detox and rehab program is a key step in the recovery process.
 Whether you’re going to a free drug rehab clinic in Seattle, a high-end detox facility in New York City or an addiction treatment center somewhere on the moon, you need to be sure that the program meets your needs.
 Overcoming an addiction, after all, requires personalized care from the staff and commitment from the addict.
 If you’re not happy with the treatment that you receive, it’s going to be much more difficult for you to focus on the recovery process.